 Retention and graduation rates are calculated on groups of first-time full-time freshmen who enter Monmouth in the fall semester.
 With rare exception, all first-time freshmen entering Monmouth start as full-time students.

 Graduation rates for the main race/ethnic groups at Monmouth often fluctuate sharply from one year to the next due to the relatively small sizes of some of the groups.
-The trends in the six year graduation rate of Monmouth Fall 2012 Freshmen cohort may be seen in the chart below.
+The trends in the six year graduation rates of the groups over the last decade may be seen in the chart below.

-The final chart compares the six year graduation rates of Fall 2012 first-time freshmen who received either Pell Grant or Direct Subsidized Loan with students who received neither.
+The final chart compares the six year graduation rates of Fall 2013 first-time freshmen who received either a Pell Grant or Direct Subsidized Loan with students who received neither.